LajosPolya/aws-cdk-templates/README.md

 These deployment examples are meant to be used as an opportunity to learn about AWS infrastructure and should not be used in production environments.

-The deployment of some of these CDK stacks cost money!
+> **Warning** The deployment of some of these CDK stacks cost money!
 To reduce costs, always destroy the deployment when it is no longer in use!

 ## Installing the AWS CDK :hammer_and_wrench: